Birth Control for Acne – How Does It Work And Can Birth Control Help Acne?

 Risks and Side Effects

-Even though birth control for acne can help, it comes with real risks and some serious side effects.
+Even though birth control for acne can help, it comes with real risks5 and some serious side effects.
 For instance, if you are over age 35, if you smoke, or if you have high blood pressure and/or high cholesterol, birth control could put you at risk for heart disease.
 Birth control has also been known to worsen mood disorders, anxiety disorders, and other mental illnesses.
 On the flip side, some people say birth control helps with their mental health, so the important thing is just to monitor yourself for worsening or returning symptoms, and maybe ask a loved one to keep an eye on you as well.

 Birth control can also increase your risk of blood clots in the legs, gallbladder disease, and liver issues, and there are many conditions that make using birth control for acne a bad idea.
 If you have diabetes, lupus, or a history of heart problems, you should speak with your doctor, but birth control may not be a good idea for you.